althor/pitufa/ejemplos-back/readme.md

 - fs.stat() to get information about a file
 - fs.unlink() to delete a file
 - fs.rename() to rename a file
+- fs.exists() to check if a file exists

 El módulo **path** proporciona las funciones para recorrer el árbol de carpetas del sistema de ficheros.